 This post will show you the top countries notable for cybercrime.

-We focus on cybercrime as an unknown and uniform entity when discussing malware and cyber attacks.
-However, the code used to develop computer viruses, the process of how the campaign originated, and the goals they targeted do not go unnoticed by cybersecurity specialists.
+We often focus on cybercrime as a single, uniform entity when discussing malware and cyberattacks.
+However, the code used to develop computer viruses, the process by which the campaign originated, and the goals it targeted do not go unnoticed by cybersecurity specialists.

-While it is true that today, there is cybercrime in virtually every country in the world, some countries have undoubtedly created the main threats.
+While it is true that cybercrime exists in virtually every country in the world today, some countries have undoubtedly contributed to the main threats.

 Knowing them allows us to predict how they will evolve and what we expect from them.
 Some of the most wanted hackers by the FBI come from these geographies.